mkejeiri/Events-sourcing/README.md

 **From systems that consume messages perspective**, storing messages in queues is good, provided that there are apps on the other side of the queues to consume those messages.

 **Consumers/subscribers with a set of queues**
 Let assume an apps will register as **consumers/subscribers** to a **set of queues**, a common  scenario will be to balance a load of apps feeding from the queues in a high volume scenario.
-When a consuming application acts on a message from the queue, it is possible that a problem could occur and lead into a message lose, futher, when an app acts on a message, that message is removed from the queue, but we need to make sure that the message has been successfully processed before that to happen.
+When a consuming application acts on a message from the queue, it is possible that a problem could occur and lead into a message lose, further, when an app acts on a message, that message is removed from the queue, but we need to make sure that the message has been successfully processed before that to happen.

 ![pic](src/RabbitMq/images/figure7.JPG)